 - Best Mattress for Back Sleepers — Puffy Lux Hybrid

 - Best Memory Foam Mattress — Loom & Leaf

 Here at Mattress Advisor, we understand the importance of a good night’s sleep.
 And choosing the right mattress for your needs can spell the difference between peaceful nights and energetic mornings and frustration and fatigue.
 That’s why we’ve spent over 1,200 hours testing and evaluating hundreds of mattresses.

 By rating mattresses on factors related to performance, convenience, function, and the brand’s social responsibility, we help our readers find their dream bed.

 Learn more about our testing process.

-The Casper Wave hybrid mattress is one of our highest-scoring luxury hybrid mattresses.
-Its layers of pressure-relieving memory foam, contouring latex, and supportive coils combine for the ultimate in pain relief.
+The Casper Wave Hybrid mattress is one of our highest-scoring luxury hybrid mattresses.
+Its layers of pressure-relieving memory foam, contouring latex, and supportive coils can help relieve pain the sensitive lower back area.